Online Since 1999 Site Secure

 Below you’ll find an in-depth look at what roaming services each of the UK’s four main networks offer.

-Three - cheap roaming in 71 destinations across the world
+Three - cheap or free roaming in 71 destinations across the world

-In most cases, you’ll need to pay £2 per day to access your allowances in Go Roam in Europe locations (listed below), and £5 per day for Go Roam Around the World destinations.
-So that’s affordable pricing, but no longer free, which it was before Brexit.
+If you’re on a Lite plan though, you’ll need to pay £2 per day to access your allowances in Go Roam in Europe locations (listed below), and £5 per day for Go Roam Around the World destinations.
+So that’s affordable pricing, but no longer free, which it was on all Three’s plans before Brexit.

 You’ll find a full list of included locations for both versions of Go Roam below, along with information on limitations/fair usage and prices when travelling elsewhere.